infratographer/permissions-api/README.md

 ### Relationship

-A relationship is a named link between two resources.
+A relationship is a named link between a resource and a subject (another resource).
 Resources in permissions-api are defined entirely in terms of their relationships.
+For example, a load balancer and tenant might be related to each other using a relationship with the name `tenant`, where the resource is a load balancer and the subject is a tenant.

 ### Action

-An action is a relationship that describes something that can be done to a resource (e.g., "update").
-Actions are scoped to and named based on resources.
+An action is a verb that describes something that can be done to a resource (e.g., "update").
+Actions map to permissions in SpiceDB, and are scoped to and named based on resources.
 For example, an action called `update` scoped to the `loadbalancer` resource is referred to as `loadbalancer_update`.

+When making authorization decisions, permissions-api walks the graph of known relationships to determine whether a path exists between the resource and subject, and whether that path meets the constraints of the action's corresponding SpiceDB permission.

 ### Role

 A role is a collection of actions that are allowed to be performed on a resource.
+A role like `loadbalancer_readonly` might allow the actions `loadbalancer_get` and `loadbalancer_list`, for example.

 ### Role assignment